manassaloi/manassaloi.github.io/_posts/2021-05-20-join-present.markdown

 title:  "Join for the present"
 ---

-**tldr:** join for the present and not the glorious future promised.
+**tldr:** Join for the present and not the glorious future promised.

 Company offers X title with Y pay and Z stocks (Z might be 0 initially) to a promising candidate.